MicrosoftDocs/sdk-api/sdk-api-src/content/rpcndr/ns-rpcndr-_ndr_user_marshal_info_level1.md

 ### -field pfnFree

 Function used by RPC to free memory for the application.
 An example of the use of this function is to free a node.

+### -field pRpcChannelBuffer

+If the current call is for a COM interface, this member is a pointer to the channel buffer that RPC uses for the call.
+Otherwise, this member is null.

 ### -field Reserved